thehuntedpie/vs-mods-for-noobs/mods/01-more-flint-arrowheads/README.md

 # More Flint Arrowheads

-Change Knapping recipes to better reflect actual item and object shapes
+Change Knapping recipe for flint arrowheads to increase the amount gained from knapping.

 Note: This mod overwrites vanilla game item knapping recipes!